Jforbus/election_analysis/README.md

 winning_county_percentage = 0
 ```

 With the file open, a loop is created that reads each row of data in the file.
-As each row is read, the voting data is collecting and a series of conditions is checked.
+As each row is read, the voting data is collected and a series of conditions is checked.
 At every row a vote is added to the tally of total votes.
 The first condition checked is whether the candidate name which received the current vote exists in a candidate list and if a count of votes for the candidate has been established.
-If this is the first occurence of the candidates name, it is added to the list that holds the candidate names and a count is established for the candidate.
+If this is the first occurence of the candidate's name, it is added to the list that holds the candidate names and a count is established for the candidate.
 ```
     # Read the header
     header = next(reader)